gomorpheus/morpheus-docs/getting_started/functionality/agent/agentInstallation.rst

 * Cloudbase-Init is installed on the Virtual Image
 * "IS CLOUD INIT ENABLED?" is checked (true) on the |morpheus| Virtual Image record
-* Windows Administrator password defined in the Administration -> Provisioning section
+* Windows Administrator password defined in the |AdmSetPro| section

 Windows Unattend
 ````````````````